AntonSol919/linkspace/homepage/why.md

 I imagine the proto-internet was first discovered when people realized that packet SEQUENCE IDs are essential complexity.
 When transmitting data, something must define the order of packets.
-Consequently the physical route each packet takes is irrelevant.
+As a consequence, the physical route each packet takes is irrelevant.

 The result is that _conceptually_ each application on each device can talk to any other application on any other device.